core-wg/oscore/draft-ietf-core-object-security.md

 Given an unprotected CoAP response, including header, options, and payload, the server SHALL perform the following steps to create a protected CoAP response, using the security context identified by the Context Identifier of the received request:

-1. Increment the Sender Sequence Number by one (note that this means that sequence number 0 is never used).
-If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the server MUST NOT process any more responses with the given security context.
-The server SHOULD acquire a new security context (and consequently inform the client about it) before this happens.
-The latter is out of scope of this memo.
 2. Compute the COSE object as specified in Section {{sec-obj-cose}}
-  * The IV in the AEAD is created by XORing the Sender IV (context IV) and the Sender Sequence Number.
+  * The AEAD nonce is created by XORing the Sender IV (context IV) and the padded Sender Sequence Number.
   * If the block option is used, the AAD includes the MAC from the previous fragment sent (from the second fragment and following) {{AAD}}.
 This means that the endpoint MUST store the MAC of each last-sent fragment to compute the following.

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload based on the unprotected CoAP message:
   * The CoAP header is the same as the unprotected CoAP message.
   * The CoAP options which are encrypted and not duplicate ({{coap-headers-and-options}}) are removed.
-Any duplicate option which is present has its unencrypted value.
+Any duplicate option that is present has its unencrypted value.
 The Object-Security option is added.
   * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
 If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.

+4. Increment the Sender Sequence Number by one.
+If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the server MUST NOT process any more responses with the given security context.
+The server SHOULD acquire a new security context (and consequently inform the client about it) before this happens.
+The latter is out of scope of this memo.

 Note the differences between generating a protected request, and a protected response, for example whether "kid" is present in the header, or whether Destination URI or Tid is present in the AAD, of the COSE object.